Centre for Human Rights in Practice

 The Centre for Human Rights in Practice was created in 2006.
 It now provides a focus for academics, students, practitioners and activists who wish to advance the study and promotion of human rights at local, national and international levels.
 It is Co-Directed by Professor Andrew Williams and Dr. James Harrison.
 To find out more about its members, please visit the 'About' page.

 Lacuna la-kū’na n. a gap, a hiatus

-Lacuna is an online magazine that challenges indifference to suffering and promotes human rights.
+Lacuna is an online magazine published by the Centre that challenges indifference to suffering and promotes human rights.
 Its aim is to fill the gap between the short-term immediacy of daily journalism and long-term academic analysis.
 It offers opportunities for new writers to publish alongside experienced journalists and activists.
-Read more about the project and how you can get involved here.
+Subscribe to our mailing list here.

 |Human Rights, Equality and Public Spending Cuts||Writing Wrongs|

 |European Human Rights||International Economic Governance and Human Rights|

 |Equality and Human Rights Impact Assessment||Human Rights Education|